Friends of APD

 Thursday, May 18, 2017,

 A One-Stop-Shop for Outpatient Care: Discover the APD Multi-Specialty Clinic with Dale Vidal, MD, MS

-The Friends of APD invite you to spend an evening with APD’s executive director of the Multi-Specialty Clinic, Dale Vidal, MD, MS. She will discuss the philosophy behind the design and construction of the 44,000 square foot building, which is on schedule to be complete in late 2017.
-Dr. Vidal will cover functional highlights of the physical space, describe the sense of community and social dynamic the people and building will provide, and she will detail the improvements in care coordination the space seeks to deliver.
-She will also seek input from audience members as we poll thoughts for this new space.
+The Friends of APD presented the Executive Director of the Multi-Specialty Clinic, Dale Vidal, MD, MS. She discussed the philosophy behind the design and construction of the 44,000 square foot building, which is on schedule to be complete in late 2017.
+Dr. Vidal covered functional highlights of the physical space, described the sense of community and social dynamic the people and building will provide, and detailed the improvements in care coordination the space will afford.
+She also sought input from audience members on their ideas for the space.
+View the discussion.

 March 21, 2017

 Orthopaedic surgeon, John Houde, MD, and Elizabeth Glenshaw, rotator cuff surgery patient and nationally ranked rower, discussed options for rotator cuff injuries, answered questions from the crowd, and shared their personal experiences of returning to mobility and helping patients get back to what they love.
 View the full discussion.